Beliavsky/Fortran-code-on-GitHub/README.md

 [AMR-LBM-OpenMP-2D](https://github.com/AbbasHub/AMR-LBM-OpenMP-2D): Adaptive Mesh Refinement (AMR) technique utilized with the Lattice-Boltzmann Method (LBM) for numerical simulation of multiphase flows, by AbbasHub.
 OpenMP is used for parallelization of the code on share-memory machines.

+[asimov-ccs](https://github.com/asimovpp/asimov-ccs): CFD and combustion code designed to scale to large numbers of cores.
+It follows a "separation of concerns' design that separates interfaces from implementations, and physics from parallelisation.

 [C81-Interface](https://github.com/cibinjoseph/C81-Interface): parses and creates C81 formatted airfoil tables, by Cibin Joseph

 [CaNS](https://github.com/p-costa/CaNS): fast, massively-parallel direct numerical simulations (DNS) of canonical flows, by p-costa and nscapin